-It doesn’t matter how good your lead magnet is if you are targeting the wrong audience.
+It doesn’t matter how good your lead magnet is if you target the wrong audience.
 So, it’s better to research who your prospects are and what they want.

 - Quick To Action

-Lead magnets must be actionable, quick enough to be utilized by the audience in the near future.
+Lead magnets must be actionable and quick enough to be utilized by the audience in the near future.
 The fruits for the audience after consuming it seem to be quick.
 It should be something users can actually put into action.

 - Offer Significant Improvement